ethereum/aleth/doc/private_net_sync.rst

 -a                          Sets recipient of mining block reward --no-discovery              Disables the devp2p discovery protocol (it's unnecessary in a 2-node configuration, we'll be adding a peer manually)
---unsafe-transactions       Don't require approval before sending each transaction (unnecessary for testing purposes) --listen                    TCP port to listen for incoming peer connections
+--unsafe-transactions       Don't require approval before sending each transaction (unnecessary for testing purposes) --listen                    TCP port to listen on for incoming peer connections

 **Example:**